one-click-studio/smelter-crash/README.md

 ## Output

-The program will create `output.mp4` in the current directory.
+When using `--rec`, the program creates `output.mp4` in the current directory.
 If the file already exists, it will be deleted before recording starts.

+Without `--rec`, the program runs in raw output mode - frames are rendered and consumed through a channel but not saved to disk.
+This is useful for testing rendering performance without the overhead of encoding and writing to disk.

 ## Project Structure